Alberta Accredited International Schools

 Alberta Accredited International Schools may charge tuition and other fees as required in order to fund operations, as they do not receive funding from the Province of Alberta.

-A charter school is an autonomous public school that provides innovative or enhanced education programs that improve student learning.
-Charter schools have characteristics that set them apart from other public schools in meeting the needs of a particular group of students through a specific program or teaching/learning style, approach or pedagogy while following provincial programs of study.
+A public charter school is a public school that provides education in an innovative or enhanced way to improve student learning and contribute to educational choice.
+Public charter schools have characteristics that set them apart from other public schools in meeting the needs of a particular group of students through a specific program or teaching/learning style, approach or pedagogy while following provincial programs of study/curriculum.
 The proposed method of educational delivery that improves student learning must be supported by research.

-A person or group interested in establishing a charter school must submit a preliminary application to the Minister by June 1 and a final application by November 1 in the year preceding the projected school opening date.
-The Minister may issue a charter to establish a charter school in accordance with the regulations if the Minister is of the opinion that the program to be offered by the charter school is not already being offered by the board of the school division in which the charter school is located, with exceptions for a charter school focused on vocation-based education.
+A public charter school application may be submitted at any time of the year.
+The Minister may issue a charter to establish a public charter school in accordance with the regulations if the Minister is of the opinion that the program to be offered by the public charter school is not already being offered by the board of the school division in which the public charter school is located, with exceptions for a public charter school focused on vocation-based education.

 Heritage Language Schools